filip-alexandrov/Insurance-SmartContracts/README.md

+# Insurance Smart Contract for EVM-Compatible Blockchains

+Key Features:

+- Premiums range $0.01 - $1000 (one-time payment)
+- Settlement is always $100
+- Expiry is predefined (weekly or yearly)
+- Everyone can be insurance provider or taker
+- Insured asset can be binary or continously priced (stocks, )

+Technical Features:

+- Front-running is prevented by specifying premium when calling the contract
+- Historical prices are updated to a custom oracle contract
+- Calling the contract with taker's address settles all his expired positions
+- One Ticker per Insurance + Oracle Contract pair (with multiple expiration dates)
+- One Lot is a single policy
+- Up to 1000 lots (=$10000 max settlement value) can be provided at single Insurance Level (2 digit precision) and Expiration combination

+### TODO's for this Contract Template:

+[ ] Make possible to provide at multiple prices and levels within single expiration [ ] Smart contract transaction bundler (multiple interactions at the same time to save gas) [ ] Ability to close policy before settlement (for provider, taker) [ ] Provide with zero risk (open in both directions together) [ ] Add uptrend protection (this contract is only for downtrend protection) [ ] Allow takers to post quotes
+[ ] Allow different stablecoins as deposit/withdraw
+[ ] Allow oracle data verification period (people can raise issue to be hand-validated)

+### Roadmap for the project

+- Insure entire defi protocols (ex. fail/not fail in a year; confirmed with vote?)
+- Insure a token, by provider adding contract address
+- Multichain: Ethereum providers can be accessed on Solana, etc

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.